 - They want specific custody arrangements for pets

-Phillips and Sellers, Prenup Attorneys in Georgia
+Phillips and Sellers, Prenup Attorneys Covering Georgia and Alabama

 Attorneys Scott Phillips and Angela Sellers are here to help with your prenup contracts and agreements.
 With years of experience practicing law in Columbus, Georgia, and the surrounding Chattahoochee Valley areas, their knowledge and expertise are readily available.